andela-mfalade/hotspot/README.md

 # hotspot
-Find and get direction to hotspots close to you..
+Find and get direction to hotels close to you..